 We intend to use the new legislative powers proposed under the Building Safety Bill to create a scheme that connects a commitment to maintaining competence to an architect’s continued right to registration.

-What are the principles we wish to apply to CPD?
+What are the principles underpinning our approach to CPD?

-In considering what kind of scheme might be most appropriate for architects and under the requirements of the Architects Act, our research has enabled us to develop some initial principles to underpin it.
+In considering what kind of scheme might be most appropriate for architects and under the requirements of the Architects Act, we developed four initial principles to underpin it.